giantjs/giant-website/src/index.md

   *adjective*

   1. of very great size or extent; huge or enormous: *that gigantic codebase was over 100kloc*
-  2. built with the front end framework "Giant"
+  2. built with the front end framework "GiantJS"

+GiantJS is in alpha.
+Breaking changes may occur frequently.

 Features
 --------